 (Insider tip: Dogs must be on leashes no longer than six-feet long on the trails.)

-After a day of playing fetch at the off-leash park or hiking along the trails, venture to downtown Hillsboro for a hearty meal at the Venetian Bistro, which allows dogs in its outside eating area.
+After a day of playing fetch at the off-leash park or hiking along the trails, venture to Hillsboro for a hearty meal at the Copper River Restaurant, which allows dogs on its patio.

 Travel to Orenco Station and check out Nature’s Pet, to buy natural treats or to give your dog a wash after playing at the state park.
 Just a short walk away is Orenco Taphouse, a pet-friendly taproom, where dogs are allowed–inside and outside–while you taste flight of craft brews from Oregon and beyond.

 Overnight at one of these pet-friendly hotels, or sleep under the stars at L.L.
 Stub Stewart State Park, which offers tent camping, RV sites and rustic cabins, including a pet-friendly cabin.

 Tour the pet-friendly wineries of the north Willamette Valley.
 With more than 30 wineries located throughout the area, the Tualatin Valley is the closest wine country to Portland.

 Our winemakers love their dogs, and many a friendly Fido can be found sniffing the terroir, welcoming visitors into the tasting room, and generally showing that a day touring the northern Willamette Valley’s wineries is a tail-wagging good time.

 Several area wineries welcome pets, including Alloro Vineyard, Apolloni Vineyards, Árdíri Winery & Vineyards, Cooper Mountain Vineyards and Patton Valley Vineyards to name a few.

 (Insider tip: Dogs are allowed at many wineries throughout the region; please call before visiting to ensure that dogs are allowed.)